-We recognize that adult learners choose our institution to serve their needs and our orientation toward students is motivated by a philosophy of Servant Leadership.
-While we understand that faculty may fall short of this ideal, we will use this philosophy and policy as a measure of faculty performance.
-In cases where experiences have interpreted as violations of this philosophy or policy, students may engage in due process as stated in the Catalog, and inasmuch as possible, Omega Graduate School commits to strive toward mutually beneficial reconciliation in the spirit of Christian love.
+We recognize that adult learners choose our institution to serve their needs, and our orientation toward students is motivated by a philosophy of Servant Leadership.
+While we understand faculty may fall short of this ideal, we will use this philosophy and policy to measure faculty performance.
+In cases where experiences have been interpreted as violations of this philosophy or policy, students may engage in due process as stated in the Catalog.
+Inasmuch as possible, Omega Graduate School commits to strive toward mutually beneficial reconciliation in the spirit of Christian love.

-This Educational Philosophy informs the internal policies of Omega Graduate School with regards to faculty-student interactions, grading, and assignment design, delivery, and differentiation.
+This Educational Philosophy informs Omega Graduate School's internal policies with regards to faculty-student interactions, grading, assignment design, delivery, and differentiation.
 These policies are documented in the Faculty Handbook.
-Student related policies, such as "Due Process" can be found in the Catalog.
+Student-related policies, such as "Due Process," can be found in the Catalog.